im-chinmayakumar/Databricks-14-Days-AI-Challenge-/README.md

 This repository documents my **daily learnings, notes, and hands-on implementations** from the **Databricks 14 Days AI Challenge**.

-The goal of this challenge is to build strong foundations in **Databricks, Apache Spark, and data engineering concepts** through consistent daily practice.
+The goal of this challenge is to progressively build skills in **Databricks, Apache Spark, and data engineering**, moving from foundations to production-grade pipelines.

 ---